MoeBuTa/moebuta.github.io/_posts/2024/05/2024-05-23-llm-for-robotics-review.md

 General-purpose robots are designed to perform a wide range of tasks in various environments without the need for reprogramming or reconfiguration.

+## LLM advantages:

+- **Pre-trained Foundation models**:
+    - large-scale models that are trained on extensive and diverse datasets to acquire a broad knowledge base.
+        - can generalize knowledge across a wide range of tasks and domains.
+- **Interpretation of Natural Language Instructions**:
+    - enable robots to understand and respond to human commands in natural language,
+        - improving user interaction and accessibility.
+- **Multi-Modal Sensory Data Interpretation**:
+    - allow robots to interpret and respond to sensory data in natural language.
+        - improve explainability on task planning and action generation.